 Visit sfcjpa.org for comprehensive information on the project and adjoining projects related to the creek and Bay shoreline protection, restoration and trail enhancement.

-The construction of flood protection features along San Francisquito Creek that began in 2016 continues with major work elements installed, including floodwalls and a significantly wider creek marsh plain.
-We are continuing work outside the creek channel near Friendship Bridge.
-Construction activities within the creek channel will take place from June through October 2018, with construction completion scheduled for early 2019.
+The construction of flood protection features along San Francisquito Creek that began in 2016 are now complete with major work elements installed, including floodwalls and a significantly wider creek marsh plain.
+We are continuing work outside the creek channel, including the final phase of installing native vegetation.

 Palo Alto trails:

 - East Bayshore Road to Geng Road: Re-opened